heximcz/routerboard-backup/README.md

 * Create standard .backup and .rsc backup files in the form of a script.
 * Your backups are stored on a local disk to the directories; each have in their name an identity and IP address of the backed-up device.
 * Your backups on the local disk are automatically replaced with the current backup.
 Only the last five backups remain.
 You will never have a full disk, even after many years to come.
-* If an error occurs while backing up, an email will be sent automatically .
+* If an error occurs while backing up, an email will be sent automatically.

 ## Recommended
 * ~~For this backup system we recommend version **RouterOS 6.32.3**, because new versions have some problems with file transfer via SCP.~~